Are you looking for a fun and quick getaway? Michigan’s Adventure amusement park might be the perfect destination for you.

-The park also offers Dining Plans, which start at $14.49 for single meal plans, $29.99 for all-day dining, and $99 for season pass holders.
+The park also offers Dining Plans, which start at $14.49 for single meal plans, $29.99 for all-day dining and $93 for season pass holders.

 If you have special dietary needs, the park offers a guide on where to find the food you need.

-If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana, for $90.
+If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana for $75.
 This is a semi-private, shaded area with a table and chairs, just for your group.

 Rental includes six people.
 Additional people can be added to the rental for $5/person.

-The park also offers a free mobile app to help you plan your day, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Parent Swap program, for parents with kids that are too small to ride the big rides.
+The park also offers a free mobile app to help you plan your day, which you must have in 2021, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Parent Swap program, for parents with kids that are too small to ride the big coasters.